omeka/Documentation/source/Reference/libraries/Omeka/Db.rst

     Database manager object for Omeka

-    While mostly a wrapper for a Zend_Db_Adapter instance, this also provides shortcuts for retrieving table objects and table names for use in SQL.
+    While mostly a wrapper for a Zend_Db_Adapter instance, this also providesshortcuts for retrieving table objects and table names for use in SQL.

     .. php:attr:: prefix